 - 1. The other 10% is held by Yunnan Copper Mineral Resources Exploration & Development Co., Ltd (YEX) - 2.
 The other 20% is held by YEX - 3.
 The other 20% is held by Goldsearch Limited, pursuant to agreement dated 11 August 2009.
 As advised above, Goldsearch has elected to dilute its joint venture participating interest to 20%, with immediate effect. - 4.
-CYU and Goldsearch farming-in (on a 80:20 basis) up to a 75% interest from Mount Isa Mines Limited subject to Mount Isa Mines having a buy back right so as to retain a 51% interest, under agreement dated 3 February 2012 - 5.
-CYU farming-in up to a 70% interest from Altona Mining Ltd and Roseby Copper (South) Pty Ltd, under agreement dated 16 September 2013 - 6.
-CYU farming-in up to a 70% interest from Elementos Ltd and Element Minerals Australia Pty Ltd, under agreement dated 17 September 2013 - 7.
+CYU and Goldsearch farming-in (on a 80:20 basis) up to a 75% interest from Mount Isa Mines Limited subject to Mount Isa Mines having a buy back right so as to retain a 51% interest, under agreement dated 3 February 2012 - CYU farming-in up to a 70% interest from Altona Mining Ltd and Roseby Copper (South) Pty Ltd, under agreement dated 16 September 2013 - CYU farming-in up to a 70% interest from Elementos Ltd and Element Minerals Australia Pty Ltd, under agreement dated 17 September 2013 - 7.
+Owned by 100% CYU subsidiary Humitos Pty Ltd. These interests have been sold with settlement due in the near term. - 8.
 Owned by 51% CYU subsidiary Yunnan Copper San Mu Mining Co.
-Ltd and projects will be abandoned unless a suitable commercial arrangement can be secured.
+Ltd, and projects will be abandoned unless a suitable commercial arrangement can be secured.